This is Why You Might Need to Take Supplements During Pregnancy

 The information in this article is strictly informational and should not be used as medical advice.
 Please consult with your healthcare provider to discuss an individualized approach for nutrient supplementation.

-If you are an expecting mama needing extra support during your pregnancy, please visit my Service Page to learn more about how a prenatal dietitian nutritionist can help you have a healthy pregnancy.
+If you are an expecting mama needing extra support during your pregnancy, please visit my Service Page to learn more about how a prenatal dietitian nutritionist can help you have a healthy pregnancy, including customized supplement recommendations.